rikenbit/iTensor/paper/paper.md

 # Statement of need

-Currently, the most comprehensive implementation for ICA-related algorithms is the Group ICA Of fMRI Toolbox (GIFT, http://mialab.mrn.org/software/gift), but it is not freely available because it is implemented in MATLAB.
+Currently, the most comprehensive implementation for ICA-related algorithms is the Group ICA of fMRI Toolbox (GIFT, http://mialab.mrn.org/software/gift), but it is not freely available because it is implemented in MATLAB.
 Also, some open-source software is implemented in R and Python but those only focus on fewer algorithms.
 To fill this gap, I originally implemented some ICA-based matrix/tensor decomposition algorithms in R.

 \texttt{iTensor} provides the ICA-based matrix/tensor decomposition functions as follows: